The USBHub3c from Acroname is also capable of being used as a power delivery analyzer.

 If you’re working in a testing environment, the USBHub3c is one of the best tools to create and emulate rare issues to test your devices.
 With a nearly unlimited number of options, you can solve any bugs before your product or device gets put into production.

-Hey, we're going to walk through the USBhub3c from Acroname and how we can use it as a USB power delivery analyzer.
+Hey, we're going to walk through the USBhub3c from Acroname and how we can use it as a power delivery analyzer.

 In this case, we're going to use it to look at what a device connected here as a sink looks like and how we can analyze the PD transactions across it.